TaRa1999R/Data_Science/assignment38/README.md

 Correct statement : As data science is not a discipline traditionally taught at universities, contemporary data scientists come from diverse backgrounds such as engineering, statistics, and physics.

 ## Third part : Apples 🍎 & Bananas 🍌
-In this assignment I produce a database from width and length of 1000 applea and 1000 bananas with random command.
+In this assignment I produce a normal database from width and length of 1000 applea and 1000 bananas with random command.
 And I used different plots to show my information :

 ![alt text](<outputs/Banana & Apple Scatter plot.png>)